aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/insertchart/_index.md

 ---
 title: InsertChart
 second_title: Aspose.Sildes for .NET API Reference
-description: Creates a new Chart initialize it with sample series data and settings and inserts it to the specified position in the collection.
+description: Creates a new chart initializes it with sample series data and settings and inserts it into the shape collection at the specified index.
 type: docs
 weight: 310
 url: /aspose.slides/shapecollection/insertchart/